Lemon Blueberry Muffins (Wholesome + One-Bowl)

 • ½ teaspoon pure lemon extract, optional

-• 1 pint fresh blueberries, about 2 cups
+• 1 pint fresh OR frozen blueberries, about 2 cups

 Instructions